By Ally Conrad, Events Manager for Transformance Advisors

-The term “learning curve” was first brought to my attention during my participation in the Certified Lean Master Program last March.
+The term “learning curve” was first brought to my attention during my participation in a Certified Lean Practitioner course.

 To clear the air, I had certainly made the self-discovery that, as I continued to attempt a task, my accuracy increased and my completion time decreased.
 What had changed was how frequently I was noticing it.
 After receiving my lean certification, it was not long until a new project landed on my desk.
 I was going to need to master sound wave editing software, which allowed me to improve the quality of the vocal recordings which would soon become part of an online course.